- Soursop is rich in antioxidants, fiber, and vitamin C, helping support immunity, digestion, and blood sugar balance.

 Furthermore, soursop is a great source of fibers, which decrease how quickly sugar is absorbed.
 This can help to regulate glucose levels in the blood, which can help to control diabetes in people who have already been diagnosed with it.

-3. Maintain eye health
+3. Promoting eye health

 Because it contains lutein, an antioxidant compound that is important for eye health, soursop helps to decrease the development of illnesses like cataracts and macular degeneration.
 These conditions are associated with aging and cause eye damage, leading to vision loss.